Understanding Traditional Metal Braces

 Made of high-grade stainless steel, metal braces straighten your teeth using metal brackets and archwires.
-Traditional Metal Dental braces feature brackets that run along a guide wire.
+Traditional metal braces from our Highland Park, IL orthodontist feature brackets that run along a guide wire.
 The wire and brackets that form part of the braces are pressed against the patient’s teeth.
 This supports minor movements that can help in properly aligning and straightening the teeth.

 Fortunately, the world of modern orthodontics is not what it was like years ago, many people had to endure painful, cold, sterile metal braces and feared having to go to the orthodontist.

 Metal Braces Are Now More Comfortable Than Ever